mathesar-foundation/mathesar/README.md

 We actively encourage contribution!
 Get started by reading our [Contributor Guide](./CONTRIBUTING.md).

 ## Bugs and troubleshooting
-If you run into bugs and/or malfunctions, refer to our [troubleshooting guide](./TROUBLESHOOTING.md).
+If you run into problems, refer to our [troubleshooting guide](./TROUBLESHOOTING.md).

 ## License
 Mathesar is open source under the GPLv3 license - see [LICENSE](LICENSE).
 It also contains derivatives of third-party open source modules licensed under the MIT license.
 See the list and respective licenses in [THIRDPARTY](THIRDPARTY).